-I offer one to one and group therapy online.
-I also designed and run The Ceasefire Method programme, a 10-week online therapy course aimed at de-escalating conflict over child access between separated parents.
+I offer one to one and group therapy online with men and women experiencing issues around masculinity and child access.
+I run The Ceasefire Method programme, a 12-week online therapy course aimed at de-escalating conflict over child access between separated parents.

 Why online counselling?

 I went 100% online during the first coronavirus lockdown.
 Video calls can overcome some barriers to counselling, such as the time, inconvenience and cost of travelling to see a therapist.
-Once they get used to video calls many of my clients forget there's a difference, and the therapeutic process continues as normal.
 Research shows that online therapy is as effective as face to face therapy.
 Other advantages:

 - You might find you're more comfortable online and it's easier to talk